 - 1. Date published.

 - 2. Time frame of the trial period.

 - 3. Inclusion- and exclusion criteria.

 - 4. Whether a calculation of sample size has been published.

 - 5. Number of research participants.

 - 6. Number of included research participants.

-- 7. Distribution of age and sex.

-- 8. The extent of the cognitive treatment (individual or group; number of therapy-sessions).

-- 9. Experience and education of the therapists (classified in 3 groups: low, intermediate or high).

-- 10. Assess whether the trial- intervention should be classified under 'Cognitive therapy', 'Cognitive therapy, not adequately defined' (see above). - 11.
-Choice of outcome measures. - 12.
+- 7. Distribution of age and sex. - 8.
+The extent of (respectively) the cognitive and the interpersonal intervention (individual or group; number of therapy-sessions). - 9.
+Experience and education of the therapists (classified in 3 groups: low, intermediate or high). - 10.
+Assess whether the trial- intervention should be classified as 'adequately defined' or 'not adequately defined' (see above). - 11.
+Choice of outcome measures - 12.
 Outcome measures. - 13.
 Assessment of whether the relevant assessment methods include documentation of reliability. - 14.
 Whether a protocol has been published before launch of randomisation. - 15.
 The choice of method and an evaluation of the quality of this choice of method (see below).